Article ID: 818024 - View products that this article applies to.

 (http://support.microsoft.com/kb/322756/ )How to back up and restore the registry in Windows

-By default, in the Microsoft Windows Server 2003 family and in the Microsoft Windows 2000 Server family, when the LookupAccountName function or the LsaLookupNames function resolves isolated names to security identifiers (SIDs), a remote procedure call (RPC) is made to domain controllers on external trusted domains.
+By default, when the LookupAccountName function or the LsaLookupNames function resolves isolated names to security identifiers (SIDs) in Windows Server, a remote procedure call (RPC) is made to domain controllers on external trusted domains.
 (An isolated name is an ambiguous, non-domain-qualified user account.)
-In situations where the primary domain has many external trust relationships with other domains or where many lookups are performed at the same time, performance may decrease.
+In situations in which the primary domain has many external trust relationships with other domains or in which many lookups are performed at the same time, performance may decrease.
 You may see increased memory usage and increased CPU usage on the domain controller.

-The LookupAccountName function and the LsaLookupNames function can also be called by scripts or by tools that edit security settings, where account names must be mapped to SIDs.
-Examples of tools that you can use to edit security settings are Cacls.exe, Xcacls.exe, Dsacls.exe, and Subinacl.exe.
+The LookupAccountName function and the LsaLookupNames function can also be called by scripts or tools that edit security settings.
+There, account names must be mapped to SIDs.
+Examples of tools that you can use to edit security settings are Cacls.exe, Xcacls.exe, icacls, Dsacls.exe, and Subinacl.exe.

-This article contains information about how to edit the registry to control whether the lookup of isolated names is performed in external trusted domains in Windows Server 2003 and in Windows 2000 Server.
+This article describes how to edit the registry to control whether the lookup of isolated names is performed in external trusted domains in Windows Server.